 Check the coolant oil level during shutdown periods at the specified interval.

-Must be noted these points “remove the radiator cap after allowing the engine to cool, and, if necessary, add coolant until the level is about 3/4 in” And More critical role is balancing diesel engines require a balanced coolant mixture of water, antifreeze, and coolant additives.
+Must be noted these points “remove the radiator cap after allowing the engine to cool, and, if necessary, add coolant until the level is about 3/4 in” And a More critical role is balancing diesel engines require a balanced coolant mixture of water, antifreeze, and coolant additives.

 Examine the exterior of the radiator for obstructions, and remove all dirt, grimy or foreign material with a soft brush or cloth with caution to avoid damaging the fins.

-If available means, use the low-pressure compressed air or a stream of water in the opposite direction of normal airflow to clean the radiator.
+If available means, use the low-pressure compressed air or a stream of water in the opposite direction of normal air flow to clean the radiator.

 Please don’t remove the pressure cap from a hot engine.
 Wait until the coolant temperature is below 120°F (50°C) before removing the pressure cap.
 Because heated coolant spray or steam can cause injury.